khofstadter/enhancingaudiodescription.com/README.md

 ## todo
 ### general
+- are footnotes accessible - are they more preferred to hyperlinks?
 - separate blog grid from home page and have a new page for it called 'Blog'
 - which one is this? https://dtg.org.uk/webcast/lets-talk-innovation-with-dr-mariana-lopez/
 - quotes from AP (https://docs.google.com/document/d/1wMHDEZ-I1-CyG3JxN9FuZTRydVWMDjLRf2MCM8wpttg/edit) - where to add?